PrzemekSekula/HighwayCameraDataset/README.md

 # TODO
 - Continue building dataset.
 It is still under construction.
-- Add debuging to `Create_tfrecord.ipynb`.
-I wnat no know if the frames in .tfrecord files are being generated correctly
 - Aggregate the common functions in a library.
 Dealing with data.csv and the entire content of ./data should be unified across all the notebooks.
 - Clean and refactor the code, make all the pathes relative, add function descriptions etc.
 - Add a brief description of the labelling process.
 It should include at least the name of the app, the outcomes and the postprocessing (from matlab file to .xlsx)